ETHZ-RobotX/smb_mission_planner/README.md

 The mission planner is based on the popular state machine library `smach`, but no prior knowledge is required.

 ### IMPORTANT INFORMATION
-The smatch_viewer has not been ported to Python3 and Noetic.
-So use it in SMB.
+The smatch_viewer has not been ported to Python3 and ROS Noetic.
+So don't use it in SMB.

 #### Library overview
 - `navigation_states.py` : contains all navigation related states, as for example parsing and navigating